Appointing a Trustee

 Alternatively, you might name a married couple related to the beneficiary as co-trustees.
 If something were to happen to either of the co-trustees, the other would still be able to manage the trust without further complications.

-The primary responsibility of a trustee is to look out for the financial well being of the trust’s beneficiary.
-Trustees must understand the public benefit programs for which the beneficiary qualifies.
-They are also responsible for managing the trust in such a way that the beneficiary maintains eligibility for all the programs they’re enrolled in.
+The primary responsibility of a trustee is to look out for the financial well-being of the trust’s beneficiary.
+Trustees must understand all the public benefit programs that the beneficiary qualifies for.
+They are also responsible for ensuring that the beneficiary maintains eligibility for all the programs they’re enrolled in.

 Making a Decision